 - 1. Present details to show that you fully understand the given Koch snowflake construction and verify the formulas and limits presented using your knowledge in sequences and series.
-The given Maple worksheet should be used as a tool to help you to verify and visualize.
 Have a discussion on what you have learned, such as some interesting properties of the Koch snowflake.
 For example, as we have computed, the Koch snowflake has a finite area but infinite perimeter.
 Now, imagining that you have a container with the Koch snowflake as its base and fill it up with some paint.
 That means one could paint an infinite area (the interior surface of the container) with a finite amount of paint!
 The Koch snowflake is also an example of a curve that is everywhere continuous but nowhere differentiable. - 2.
 Repeat the same discussion and analysis of at least two different variations of the Koch snowflake.
 Use your imagination but one of them must be constructed as follows: Instead of using triangles, start with a square and recursively add smaller squares.
 Your focus should be on how to use sequences and series to get formulas and limits of perimeters and areas.
-Your TA will help you to modify the given worksheet to generate the first few stages of your constructions.
+Included Maple worksheet should be used as a tool to help you to verify and visualize.
+Your TA will help you to modify the worksheet to generate the first few levels of your constructions.

-Fall 2008 Created 10/28/2008
+Spring 2008 Created 3/28/2008